 The „Citylovers“ in Porto are volunteer city guides, mostly young students or freelancers, who like to improve their foreign language skills and equally like to show strangers their hometown with attractions and personal favorites.
 There are various offers – the simple city tours of 2 – 3 hours are free (although a reasonable tip is expected at the end).
 Other more specialized tours, like food and wine tour, nightlife tours as well as city tours in an old VW Bulli, for example, cost something.

-Our tour started at the Porto San Bento train station just „around the corner“.
+Our tour started at the Porto Sao Bento train station just „around the corner“.
 Here, especially the entrance hall is worth seeing: All walls are decorated with large azulejos – mosaic tiles, which depict historical scenes such as the Battle of Ceuta, station scenes or everyday life.
+About 20,000 of the azulejo tiles adorn the walls of Sao Bento Station, opened in 1916.
 For me it was also exciting that the railroad lines from this terminus disappear directly from the platform in a tunnel.
 So the station is right in front of a mountain.
 I have never seen that before.

 Porto is on the whole very mountainous.
 The city center with its commercial streets is mainly located at the top of higher levels, hilltops are often occupied by churches or other representative building ensembles.
 Narrow alleys between old dwellings lead down steep slopes into the Douro Valley.
 There you will find the Ribeira, the riverside settlement with the Cais de Ribeira.
 This is the riverside street or square where many restaurants await tourists.